ianrenton/SuccessWhale/README.md

 Status
 ------

 SuccessWhale is complete, released software.
-Its latest stable version is 2.0.2, and work is underway on the 2.1 branch.
+Its latest stable version is 2.0.2, and a semi-stable 2.1 branch also exists.
+Work is underway on version 3, which will bring massive improvements.

 http://successwhale.com runs v2.0.2.
 http://test.successwhale.com runs v2.1.1.